Student Medical Insurance Information

-- For a student’s health insurance to be considered it must be accepted by providers in the Forest City, IA area – that includes Mercy Systems and/or Mayo Systems.
+- For a student’s health insurance to be considered it must be accepted by providers in the Forest City, Iowa area – that includes Mercy Systems and/or Mayo Systems.
 ER and/or Urgent Care only are adequate to waive off the plan offered by Waldorf.

 - If you belong to an HMO, be aware of restrictions and limitations for medical or pharmaceutical services provided outside your HMO territory.
 Most HMOs are not adequate to waive off the plan offered by Waldorf University, this includes the Kaiser plan.

 - State Aid Health Insurance other than Iowa’s Medicaid is not adequate to waive off the plan offered by Waldorf University.
 Insurance coverage purchased through the Health Insurance Marketplace may not be adequate to waive off the CHP plan as they may be a HMO or State Aid plan with no coverage in Northern Iowa.